 Application window: Application materials are accepted Aug.
 1–Dec.
 1 for the class entering the program the following summer.
 All application materials must be received by December 1 for an application to be complete and qualified for review.

-Prospective Students: Visit the KU Medical Center campus and see all that KU has to offer students in the occupational therapy doctoral degree program.
+Prospective Students: Visit the KU Medical Center campus and see all that KU's occupational therapy doctoral degree program has to offer!